rmannibucau/cdi-akka/README.md

 you can deactivate the cdi extension using deltaspike deactivable mecanism on the extension com.github.rmannibucau.cdi.akka.internal.AkkaExtension.

-Note: The easier is probable to implement org.apache.deltaspike.core.spi.activation.ClassDeactivator.
+Note: The easier is probably to implement org.apache.deltaspike.core.spi.activation.ClassDeactivator.